 Although the public sector has fewer process activities than, say, manufacturing, condition monitoring has proved its worth in areas where plant and equipment plays a vital role, such as in keeping NHS hospital operating theatres sterile.

 As well as filtering air to prevent infections entering sterile zones, operating theatre fans are used to maintain positive air pressure within surgical areas so that air from other parts of the hospital cannot enter when doors are opened.

 The problem is that clinical staff are unlikely to notice if the fans fail and pressure drops.
-But RS Monition has installed sensors on a number of hospital air systems which not only warn of imminent failures, but generate data about the operation of the whole system.
+The RS Maintenance Solutions team has installed sensors on a number of hospital air systems which not only warn of imminent failures, but generate data about the operation of the whole system.

 By using cloud-data analytics, is has been possible to devise routine maintenance schedules to take account of the actual performance of components so that scheduled servicing can eliminate the risk of sudden failures.

 If, despite everyone’s best efforts, a sudden problem does occur, RS Local branches across the UK offer a click-and-collect service with components available in as little as 15 minutes from the order being placed.

 Technology is also transforming the way health and social care services are delivered, with smart technology providing new opportunities for patients to be treated at home or to be remotely monitored when recovering from hospital treatments.

 As new innovations transform the whole public sector, it is becoming even more vital for public service organisations to have a value-added MRO service provider who can support their diverse needs.